-In my 30+ years of experience, I have found that 95% of the organizations with which I have had substantial contact are either completely unprepared or seriously underprepared for crises — even the most predictable ones.
+In my 30+ years of experience, I have found that 95% of the organizations with which I have had substantial contact are underprepared when it comes to crisis prevention.
+While the numbers have improved slightly in recent years as awareness of the need for advance crisis planning and training climbs, a concerning number remain completely unprepared or seriously underprepared for crises — even the most predictable ones.

-How can any organization ensure a much-improved condition of crisis preparedness?
-Follow these 10 steps.
+How can any organization ensure a much-improved capacity for crisis prevention?

 Do a deep Google dive into traditional and social media coverage about organizations in your industry, using relevant search terms.
 A college or university could search with terms such as: